An official website of the United States government

 Castle Rock looming above its namesake campground.

 Located south of Prineville, Oregon, this six-site campground offers year-round camping and Crooked River access along the Lower Crooked Back Country Byway.
-Castle Rock looms above its namesake campground on the Chimney Rock section of the Crooked WIld and Scenic...
+Castle Rock looms above its namesake campground on the Chimney Rock section of the Crooked Wild and Scenic...

 Along the Chimney Rock segment of Central Oregon's Crooked Wild and Scenic River, Chimney Rock campground offers a relaxing woodland setting amongst Western Juniper trees and beneath massive Columbia River rock formations.
 Fly-fishing and hiking on the nearby Chimney Rock...

-Let the sounds of the babbling North Fork of the Malheur River lull yourself to sleep at one of the riverside campsites of Chukar Park Campground.
+Let the sounds of the babbling North Fork of the Malheur River lull you to sleep at one of the riverside campsites of Chukar Park Campground.
 This primitive facility offers 19 campsites, seven of which are situated along the shady...

 Campsite above the Crooked River at Cobble Rock Campground